kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

   3. Add a new `status.recommendation.podRecommendations` stanza.
 The field is populated by the VPA Recommender and stores Pod-level recommendations, including Pod-level `Target`, `LowerBound`, `UpperBound` and `UncappedTarget` for CPU and memory.
 For more details about how VPA calculates pod-level recommendations, see the [recommender](#recommender) section.

+The AEP proposes that pod-level recommendations are calculated by all VPA components (the recommender, updater, and admission controller) to handle situations where a user adds or removes a container from the Pod spec.
+The `status.recommendation.podRecommendations` stanza should serve as observational data for end users, but controllers SHOULD NOT depend on its content, as it may contain outdated information when the list of containers in the Pod spec changes and the recommender has not yet processed those changes.

 #### Recommender

 This section and its subsections describe the proposed modifications to the recommender: